Feminism in China: Translating Feminism in the 1990s

-Feminism as Nu Xing Zhu Yi (女性主义)
+Feminism as Nü Xing Zhu Yi (女性主义)

 Beginning in the 1980s, native Chinese academics started using Nü Xing Zhu Yi as the Chinese counterpart of feminism.
 The emphasis of this translation is on the first two characters Nü Xing (女性), which coupled with Zhu Yi (主义) emanates a more academic tone.
 Nü Xing in its own right also denotes "women".
 The term thus appeared fitting to then Chinese academics whose scholarly focus centered around women's issues instead of more relational concepts such as "gender" which concerns not only women but all gender subjects and their relations.

-Feminism as Nu Quan Zhu Yi (女权主义)
+Feminism as Nü Quan Zhu Yi (女权主义)

 The emphasis of translating feminism as Nü Quan Zhu Yi is on the second character Quan (权), meaning rights in English.
 The proponents of this translation highlights the political contingency of feminism as a rights-based social movement.
 Some CSWS members supported this translation because they felt the other candidate Nü Xing Zhu Yi was depoliticising in its absence of any rights-based connotations.
 Nü Quan Zhu Yi, which accentuates human rights, was also less essentialist and more encompassing as compared with Nü Xing Zhu Yi, whose first two characters delimit the term as seemingly exclusive to the concerns of women.